jin-li/jinli-conky/README.md

 ### Global Configurations

+- In `conky.jinli` table, you can change the scaling factor and icon font.
+The default scaling factor is designed for 1920x1080 screen.
+For 3840x2160 screen, you can set `scaling = 2.0`.

-- Above `conky.config` table, you can change the width, height and scaling factor.
+- In `conky.config` table, you can change the width and height.

 - In `conky.config` table, you can change the update interval, location, transparency, gap to screen edge, etc.

-- In `conky.jinli` table, you can change the scaling factor and icon font.

 ### Widget Configurations